gregwchase/eyenet/README.md

 accuracy on the test and validation data.

 ## Next Steps
 1. Program the neural network to retrain with new photos.
+This is a common practice, and only serves to optimize the model.
+Checks would be put in place to validate the images before being added to the classfier, in order to prevent low quality images from altering the classifier too drastically.

 2. Port the Keras model to CoreML, and deploy to an EyeNet iOS application.
+CoreML is a framework designed by Apple for adding machine learning to iOS devices.
+This allows the ability of Python developers to export their models, convert the file to a `.mlmodel` file, and add the file to the iOS development cycle.

 ## References